sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 A tentative list of projects will be made available soon.

+'''If you are planning to attend, please "register" by adding your name to the page [[https://hackmd.io/gGaEZ5MsRgmd8aJaz5tdCQ|here]].'''
 In the meantime, we would like to know, if you are planning to attend, the following information.

     - What tutorials would you like to see presented?
     - What level of user are you (beginner, experienced user, developer, etc.)?